Moonshine Makes a Comeback: A Quick Look at the Illicit Alcohol

 The BBC’s Claire Prentice writes that foodies, following the trend for artisan produce, are embracing outlaw liquor as an alternative beverage to serve guests.
 She quotes Max Watman, author of the 2010 book Chasing the White Dog, as saying the popular view of illicit hooch “has changed dramatically.
 The stigma has gone.
 It’s become cool.”

-Today’s licensed distillers try to keep the mystique of the of the back country brew by marketing it in Mason jars.
+Today’s licensed distillers try to keep the mystique of the back-country brew by marketing it in Mason jars.

 The Booming Moonshine Industry